 Adolescents and youth – defined by the World Health Organization (WHO) as those ages 10 to 24 – make up a quarter of the world’s total population.
 They are a driving force, shaping our global future.
 However, they are too often unable to reach their potential.
 According to the WHO, 1.3 million adolescents died from preventable or treatable causes in 2015.
 In girls aged 15 to 19, suicide and complications during pregnancy and childbirth are the top two leading causes of death.
 Two million adolescents are living with HIV worldwide, 2.5 million girls under the age of 16 have given birth and 15 million under the age of 18 are married.
 A shocking 120 million under the age of 20 have been a victim of sexual violence.
 These numbers urgently underline the need for health programs specific to this unique population that prioritize their needs.

 Unfortunately, adolescent-focused programs specifically have often failed to reach those most in need and have had little effect on sexual and reproductive health behaviors – either because the approaches used, such as establishing youth centers, relying on peer education and holding one-off high level meetings were ineffective, or because program duration was too short.
-This is why HC3 is looking at new, innovative, sustainable ways to fill research gaps and to reach youth and adolescents through social and behavior change communication (SBCC).
-HC3 works across multiple health areas, including HIV, family planning (FP) and reproductive health, to ensure that programs are designed well, implemented over longer periods of time, with greater intensity.
+HC3 looked at new, innovative, sustainable ways to fill research gaps and to reach youth and adolescents through social and behavior change communication (SBCC).
+HC3 worked across multiple health areas, including HIV, family planning (FP) and reproductive health, to ensure that programs were designed well, implemented over longer periods of time, with greater intensity.

-You can find more information on HC3’s work with youth at the links below:
+Find more information on HC3’s work with youth below:

 VMMC Adolescent Study – a three country study to gain understanding around how VMMC programs are meeting the needs of adolescents